 What process improvement methodologies can you implement to close gaps and create more reliable systems at scale?

 It’s all about implementing strategic techniques to improve your business processes.

 Read on for six critical business process improvement techniques that will benefit your organization, both now and in the long-term.

 1. Hire people geared toward process and precision.

 You want your organization to be more system-driven.
 The first step of the process is to hire people with a tendency for structured and precise work.

 For those familiar with the 17 PI Reference Profiles, there are four used to describe individuals well-aligned with Stabilizing business strategies.
-Those are Operator, Guardian, Craftsman, and Specialist.
+Those are Operator, Guardian, Artisan, and Specialist.